 Pros of Term Life Insurance:

-- Affordability: One of the biggest advantages of Term Life Insurance Canada offers is its affordability.
+- Affordability: One of the biggest advantages of Term Life Insurance Canada is its affordability.
 The premiums for Term Life Insurance are significantly lower than traditional Life Insurance Policies.
-For example, a healthy individual might pay just a few dollars a month for a large amount of coverage, while traditional Life Insurance could be much more expensive.
+For example, younger and healthy applicants may find term insurance very cost-effective for high coverage amounts, but premiums vary widely based on age, health, smoking status, coverage amount, and term length.

 - Simplicity: Term Life Insurance Plans are straightforward.
 You pay the premiums, and if you pass away during the term, your beneficiaries receive a death benefit.
 There are no complicated investment components or cash value accrual to worry about.